CUSTOMER CARE TEAMCONTACT US

 € 59BOOK YOUR TOUR

 Join us on a tour through two millennia of art as we explore the lives and works of some of the greatest artists to have ever lived, in the stunning Villa Borghese's Gallery in Rome.
 You’ll not only see intriguing ancient sculptures such as the 1st century BC Hermaphrodite, but also masterpieces of the Renaissance and the Baroque, getting an unrivalled overview of art history, from Ancient Rome to the 18th century.
 Our in-depth visit of the Borghese Gallery offers you fascinating insight into the lives and art of visionaries such as Raphael, Caravaggio, Bernini and Titian.

 The access the Borghese Gallery can be complicated, as it's necessary to buy all the tickets in advance, and there are strict time slots.
-A guided tour gaurentees a relaxing and enjoyable experience of Villa Borhese, as we take care of the planning, buying "skip the line" tickets to ensure that you make the most of your time and get the most out of your visit.
+A guided tour guarantees a relaxing and enjoyable experience of Villa Borghese, as we take care of the planning, buying "skip the line" tickets to ensure that you make the most of your time and get the most out of your visit.

-The beautiful Villa Borghese and the peerless collection of paintings and sculptures are the result of one man’s obsession.
+The beautiful Villa Borghese and the peerless collection of paintings and sculptures are the results of one man’s obsession.
 The cardinal Scipione Borghese was one of the most colourful personalities of the 17th century, a patron of Bernini and collector of Caravaggio whose unconventional lifestyle scandalised Rome.
 With your expert guide, you’ll learn about the life of this remarkable man.
 Walking through the opulent rooms of the gallery, you’ll discover how his ruthless nature, combined with an unerring eye for artistic virtuosity, led to the creation of one of the most extraordinary private art collections in the world.
 Scipione’s passion for art knew no bounds.
 As you explore the Borghese Gallery, you will discover that he would even imprison artists in order to confiscate their work, and he had Raphael's famous Deposition forcibly removed from its altar in Perugia and carted to his villa in Rome, where it still hangs in pride of place today.